 Black was brought in to make the health-care system more efficient.
 It quickly became a favourite point of criticism for the NDP.
 In 2014, the government announced it was ending the controversial contract with John Black earlier than originally agreed.”

-The Virginia Mason Institute (the training and consulting arm of VMMC) has been doing work in the British National Health System (NHS) hospitals and there has also been some controversy and headlines trumpeting the problems at VMMC:
+The Virginia Mason Institute (the training and consulting arm of VMMC) has been doing work in the British National Health Service (NHS) hospitals and there has also been some controversy and headlines trumpeting the problems at VMMC:

 “Veteran health campaigner John Lister said it was “astonishing” that Mr Hunt ever “thought the lavishly-funded – and now evidently not very good – Virginia Mason could be in any way compared with the NHS”.